autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/list/api/operation_mode/index.md

 ### Autoware control flag

-The flag `is_in_autoware_control` indicates if the vehicle is controlled by Autoware.
+The flag `is_autoware_control_enabled` indicates if the vehicle is controlled by Autoware.
-The engage and disengage APIs can be used if the mode can be switched by software.
+The enable and disable APIs can be used if the control can be switched by software.
 These APIs will always fail if the vehicle does not support mode switching or is switched by hardware.

 ### Operation mode and change flags